samhinshaw/stat540/paperreview02.md

 	+ Take hi/lo intensities from automatic gating, and use them to find subsets
 	+ Extract features of each subset as defined by flowType
 3. Feature Selection.
 This step is a supervised machine learning method, and is key to the "minimal feature redundancy".
 4. Survival Time Prediction.
-Finally, with the features selected, the Cox Proportional Hazards model is used to fit a logsitic regression model to our selected features, predicting survival time of patients.
+Finally, with the features selected, the Cox proportional-hazards model is used to fit a logsitic regression model to our selected features, predicting survival time of patients.

 2. Feature Extraction
 - Determine splits